 Under Rousseau’s direct leadership, Patriot Front’s Texas chapter is its most active — relying mostly on flyering, banner drops and occasionally demonstrations.
 When the organization ventures off the internet, its activities are primarily conducted in the dead of night, anonymously.
 Numbers at demonstrations are typically few, and tightly choreographed.
 They usually feature a scripted speech by Rousseau, in order to maximize propaganda value.

-On November 3, 2017, roughly 30 members of Patriot Front marched through the University of Texas at Austin to the campus’s George Washington statue where Rousseau delivered a torchlit speech.
+The group’s first rally on a college campus occurred on Nov.
+3, 2017, when roughly 30 members marched through the University of Texas at Austin to the campus’s George Washington statue to listen to Rousseau deliver a torchlit speech.
 The following day, Patriot Front members convened at Austin’s Monkeywrench Books with members of Daily Stormer and The Right Stuff meet-up groups for a flash demonstration.
 At both events, participants displayed American flags and the Texas state flag while wearing masks featuring skulls or American iconography.

 These disciplined demonstrations illustrate Rousseau’s tight control of Patriot Front and its public appearance.
 The group emphasizes image-driven activism as pre-packaged propaganda.
 Its incessant social media posts celebrating members’ activism in local communities — which has recently expanded to include park clean-ups — suggests that Rousseau expects members to take initiative independently and perform activism that can be branded.
 Since its foundation, Patriot Front activity has expanded into dozens of states.